Museums and castles in the Val d'Ega

 The Collepietra Museum goes to the very roots of the history of Tyrol.
 Visitors can wander among lovingly installed exhibits in old wood-panelled rooms, chambers and working areas, while the valuable statues and sacred treasures contained in the Chapel of the Resurrection also shed a contemporary light on an aspect of faith history.

-Tuesday-Friday 10 & 11 am, Saturday, Sunday& public holidays 5 pm; Closed Mondays!
+Tuesday-Friday 10.10 & 11.10 am without advance registration, Saturday, Sunday& public holidays 5 pm with advance registration within Saturday 12 noon; Closed Mondays!

 - €7.00 adults - €4.00 children, teenagers (up to 14 years)